forum-intelligence/covid-eu-tracker/README.md

 ### Switzerland and the United Kingdom

-Due to the way the data for Switzerland is obtained, it must be crawled using nodejs called from R. It therefore requires an installation of nodejs as well as the `fs` and `puppeteer` modules, ideally installed _globally_ (make sure to specify the `g` flag as shown below).
+Due to the way the data for Switzerland is made available, it must be crawled using nodejs called from R. It therefore requires an installation of nodejs as well as the `fs` and `puppeteer` modules, ideally installed _globally_ (make sure to specify the `g` flag as shown below).

 ```bash
 npm i fs puppeteer -g